justunsix/azure-tests/entra/README.md

 Install-Module Microsoft.Graph -Scope CurrentUser
 ```

-The error may be due to the PowerShell Gallery not being registered or the repository not being set and the commands above will set the PowerShell Gallery so the `Install-Module` command will work.
+The error may be due to the PowerShell Gallery not being registered or the
+repository not being set and the commands above will set the PowerShell Gallery
+so the `Install-Module` command will work.

-## Microsoft Graph Example Usage
+## Microsoft Graph PowerShell SDK Example Usage

 ### Module Management and Sign In